 Using mathematical transport algorithms, such as back-trajectory, that allow a more accurate assessment of the origin of an odour.

 Advanced pollutant and odour transport modelling techniques can enhance the plausibility analysis of odour record or episodes, taking into account that each odour record within an episode must be individually analysed.
-The minimum criteria for the application of this tools is the following:
+The minimum criteria for the application of these tools is the following:

 The chosen model should allow for three-dimensional spatial and temporal data input and output, with at least hourly resolution.